|Position:||Asst HC - Wide Receivers|

 QUESTION & ANSWER SESSION WITH COACH ARCHER

-Joining head coach K. C. Keeler’s staff in February, 2014, as wide receivers coach, Terence Archer has been part of an up-tempo attack that has produced 15,128 total yards the past two years.
+Joining head coach K. C. Keeler's staff in February, 2014, as wide receivers coach, Terence Archer was recently elevated to the title of Assistant Head Coach and has been part of an up-tempo attack that has produced more than 22,000 total yards the past three years.

-Archer’s receiving corps has helped Sam Houston roll up a 22-9 record, reached the semifinals of the NCAA Division I Football Championship playoffs twice, win a Southland Conference championship, defeat nine top 25-ranked opponents and finished ranked among the top four teams in FCS in both 2014 and 2015.
+Archer has helped Sam Houston roll up a 34-10 record in his time, reached the semifinals of the NCAA Division I Football Championship playoffs twice and the quarterfinals once.
+The Kats have also won a pair of Southland Conference championship, defeat 11 top 25-ranked opponents and finished ranked among the top five teams in the final FCS national rankings all three years.

 Sam Houston rolled up 3,287 yards and 22 touchdowns in the air as the Bearkats earned the Southland Conference championship in 2014.
-The Kats followed up with 4,158 yards and 33 scores in 2015.
+The Kats followed up with 4,158 yards and 33 scores in 2015 and averaged 49.5 points per game in 2016.

 Archer served six seasons as an assistant coach at Monmouth University in West Long Branch, N. J. He tutored some of the program's top receivers including school record holder Neal Sterling, all-conference Tristan Roberts and Buffalo Bills wide receiver Chris Hogan.